gonsandia/technical-challenge-php/README.md

   In this case, I used a simple sqlite database with a data mapper, in this case, Doctrine ORM.

 - Testing:
-  Following the pyramid testing approach, I tried to do as much coverage in the domain and application layer with unit tests for business rules.
+  I tried to do as much coverage in the domain and application layer with unit tests for business rules.
   The project has on the src folder 90% files and 71% lines.
   I missed the integration tests, but covered them with the functional ones